lvzrr/lvbfc/README.md

-# lvbfc (lv's Brainfuck compiler)
+# lvbfc (lv's Brainfuck compiler & superset)

-Brainfuck to C transpiler + compiler written in C, using the [llv](https://github.com/lvzrr/llv) library.
+Brainfuck to C transpiler + native binary compiler written in C, built using the [llv](https://github.com/lvzrr/llv) library.

+Supports standard Brainfuck, as well as a rich extended superset that includes features like shellcode execution, raw pointer manipulation, and memory intrinsics transpiled to fast, optimized C code.

+For more details on extensions, usage, implementation, and examples, see [INFO.md](./INFO.md).

 ## Features